-The Entrepreneurship Club is focused on two main missions: helping students get jobs with local small businesses and helping students, faculty, and community members build new businesses.
-Over the past two years, we've helped bring over 50 students together with local small businesses for part-time, paid hourly work and full-time positions after graduation, and those students have earned nearly $250,000 for the work they've done over that time.
-We've also helped over 30 startups through our venture incubator program, bringing in nearly $100,000 worth of in-kind services and seed funding for those businesses.
+The CSUB Entrepreneurship Club is focused on two main missions: helping students get jobs with local small businesses and helping students, faculty, and community members build new businesses.
+Over the past two and a half years, we've helped bring roughly 60 students together with local small businesses for part-time, paid hourly work and full-time positions after graduation, and those students have earned over $400,000 for the work they've done over that time (over $175k for the part-time work and nearly $250k for the full-time positions).
+We've also helped over 30 startups through our venture incubator program, bringing in over $100,000 worth of in-kind services and seed funding for those businesses.

 Take a look at some of our success stories below!

 We told you a while back about the four students we connected with jobs at local digital transformation company Stria over the past two years, three part-time and one full-time.
 The three part-time students earned a total of roughly $20,000 during the time they worked for Stria, and the full-time graduate has earned over $40,000 this past year.
 In addition to the original video shout out we posted from Stria Managing Partner Scott Garrison, we now have video stories from each of the four students...check them out below!